Articles

 Pricing

-• Minimum 20 users required for annual billing
+• Minimum of 20 users required for annual billing

 For a moving company with 50 employees, expect approximately $2,075/month (annual plan) or $2,450/month (monthly plan).
-SweetProcess is positioned as a premium solution, which may be a consideration for smaller teams.
+SweetProcess is considered a premium-priced option, especially for teams above the 20-user threshold.

 Pros of SweetProcess:

-• Provides clear process, procedure, and policy documentation in a centralized platform
+• Provides a dedicated platform for process, procedure, and policy documentation

 Cons of SweetProcess:

-• Lacks advanced LMS features such as testing, gamification, or compliance tracking
+• Lacks advanced LMS features such as gamification, SCORM support, or robust testing

-• Higher price point and minimum user requirement may be a barrier for small businesses
+• High price point and user minimum may be a barrier for smaller businesses

 Process Street is a Compliance Operations Platform designed to turn static SOPs into dynamic, interactive workflows.
-It is known for its conditional logic and enforceable checklists, making it suitable for teams that need to prove compliance and maintain operational consistency.
-The platform is especially relevant for industries like moving companies, where process control and audit-readiness are critical.
+It is known for its conditional logic, approvals, and assignments, making it suitable for teams that need to enforce every step of a process.
+The platform is well-suited for organizations where operational consistency and audit-readiness are priorities.

 Pricing